Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Introduction

 The optimal constant in (\ref{hpn_systolic_eqn}) satisfies $\frac{1}{6} \geq D_{2} \geq \frac{1}{14}$, which excludes the value $\frac{3}{10}$ of the canonical metric. \end{theorem}

-The proof of the characterization of equality in Theorem \ref{rpn_thm} for $p=1$ is different from the proof for $p > 1$ and uses the characterization of the canonical metric as the only Riemannian metric on $\R P^{n}$ for which the first conjugate locus of each point $x_{0}$ consists of a single point (in fact $x_{0}$ itself).
+The proof of the characterization of equality for $p=1$ in Theorem \ref{rpn_thm} is based on the characterization of the canonical metric on $\R P^{n}$ as the only Riemannian metric on $\R P^{n}$ for which the first conjugate locus of each point $x_{0}$ consists of a single point (in fact $x_{0}$ itself).
 Blaschke conjectured that this was the case and it was proven by the combined work of Berger, Green, Kazdan and Yang, cf. \cite{Gn, Be1}.
 The Blaschke conjecture therefore implies that, among mappings which are immersions, the equality case in Theorem \ref{rpn_thm} for $p = 1$ is the same as for $p > 1$.
-There are conjectures similar to the Blaschke conjecture for $\C P^{N}$, $\mathbb{H} P^{N}$ and $\mathcal{C}a P^{2}$ which are open.
-However, the statement which follows from the Blaschke conjecture for $\R P^{n}$ in Theorem \ref{rpn_thm} is false for $\C P^{2}$: there are holomorphic mappings of $\C P^{2}$ which are not isometries of the canonical metric.
-These mappings minimize $2$-energy in their homotopy class but by Theorem \ref{kahler_thm}, they do not minimize $p$-energy for $p > 2$.
-Therefore, the equality case for $p=2$ in our results for $\C P^{2}$ is strictly larger than for $p > 2$. \\
+This is different from the corresponding result for mappings of $(\C P^{N},g_{0})$: there are holomorphic mappings of $\C P^{2}$ which are not isometries of the canonical metric.
+These mappings minimize $2$-energy in their homotopy class, but by Theorem \ref{kahler_thm} they do not minimize $p$-energy for $p > 2$.
+Therefore, the equality case for $p=2$ in our results for $\C P^{2}$ is strictly larger than for $p > 2$, even among diffeomorphisms.
+We note that there are generalizations of the Blaschke conjecture for for $\C P^{N}$, $\mathbb{H} P^{N}$ and $\mathcal{C}a P^{2}$, described in \cite{Be1}, which are currently open.